sysdiglabs/charts/charts/sysdig/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

-## Node Image Analyzer
+## Node Analyzer
- TODO Update
-The Node Image Analyzer is now deployed by default unless you set the value `nodeImageAnalyzer.deploy` to `false`.
+The Node Analyzer is deployed by default unless you set the value `nodeAnalyzer.deploy` to `false`.

+The Node Analyzer daemonset contains three containers, each providing a specific functionality.
+This daemonset replaces the (deprecated) Node Image Analyzer daemonset.

+### Node Image Analyzer
 See the [Node Image Analyzer documentation](https://docs.sysdig.com/en/scan-running-images.html) for details about the available options, and
 [Running Node Image Analyzer Behind a Proxy](https://docs.sysdig.com/en/scan-running-images.html#UUID-b3b07aa6-db02-eb58-050f-15c9e053bb64_section-idm232105909710949) for proxy settings.

 The node image analyzer (NIA) provides the capability to scan images as soon as they start running on hosts where the analyzer is installed.
 It is typically installed alongside the Sysdig agent container.

 On container start-up, the analyzer scans all pre-existing running images present in the node.
 Additionally, it will scan any new image that enters a running state in the node.
 It will scan each image once, then forward the results to the Sysdig Secure scanning backend.
 Image metadata and the full scan report is then available in the Sysdig Secure UI.

+### Host Analyzer
+TODO add docs links
+TODO Basic description

+### Benchmark Runner
+TODO add docs links
+The Benchmark Runner provides the capability to run CIS inspired benchmarks against your infrastructure.
+Benchmark tasks are configured in the UI, and the runner automatically runs these benchmarks on the configured scope and schedule.

 ## On-Premise backend deployment settings